Radio aids – optimising listening opportunities - view as single page

 Strength of evidence

-There is collective research, knowledge and practice from BATOD members and others involved in deaf education, in the UK and throughout the world, showing the benefit of radio aid technology.
+There is collective research, knowledge and practice from ALTWG, BATOD, BAEA members, and others involved in deaf education, in the UK and throughout the world, showing the benefit of assistive listening technology.
 Advances in technology have helped to overcome the problems of listening to speech in background noise and at a distance.
 The evidence presented shows how this has improved the access to speech for deaf CYP.

 Transferability

-The collected information and advice is intended to encourage and provide evidence for the provision of the use of radio aids for all deaf children.
+The collected information and advice are intended to encourage and provide evidence for the provision of the use of assistive listening devices for all deaf children and young people.

 Editor’s comments

-Deafness and Hearing Impairment affect children's access to education all over the world.
-We have strived to remain unbiased against any one make or type of system, and tried to provide a range of evidence from across the range We welcome further case studies, using any system and device.
-Please send these to meshguides@batodfoundation.org.uk Please also include areas you would like researched.
+Deafness affects children and young people's access to education all over the world.
+We have strived to remain unbiased against any one make or type of system, and tried to provide a range of evidence from across the range of devices and manufacturers.
+We welcome further case studies, using any system and device.
+Please send these to exec@batod.org.uk.
+Please also include areas you would like researched.

 Online Community